 Residencies & Fellowships

-At Weiss, we emphasize an academic approach to problem solving.
-Evidence-based medicine is taught along with critical thinking skills.
-Residency training includes a varied case mix covering primary to tertiary care so that you gain experience in many important areas.
-You’ll gain solid training in basic clinical skills, including comprehensive history and physical examinations.
-At Weiss:
+At Weiss, our program philosophy is to provide quality clinical training to our residents in a nurturing and friendly environment.
+We emphasize an academic approach to problem solving incorporating critical thinking skills.
+Residency training incorporates a varied case mix encompassing primary as well as tertiary care, thereby providing a broad based educational experience.
+Residents gain solid training in basic clinical skills including comprehensive history and physical examinations.

-- All PGY1s and PGY3s are required to take an in-house promotional exam.
+- All categorical PGY1s and PGY3s are required to pass an in-house promotional examination.

 Beaches on Lake Michigan are within walking distance from the hospital.
 The Art Institute, Field Museum of Natural History, Shedd Aquarium, Adler Planetarium, Museum of Science and Industry, Museum of Contemporary Art, and Lincoln Park Zoo and Conservatory are all within easy reach.